 Due to various structures and methods of project management (PM) (see also Section 4.3f, PM systems, and project phases), for which some own procedure models exist, the choice of the procedure for the implementation of a project (including the project management) mostly depends on:

 - Specifications of the organization or the client (guidelines)

-- Complexity of the project, distinguishing between technical and social complexity
+- The complexity of the project, distinguishing between technical and social complexity

-- Industry of the project if an industry/product specific process model is used
+- The industry of the project if an industry/product specific process model is used

 - Project implementation can involve one or several thousand people.
 As a result, project management tools range from simple to-do lists to complex organizations with dedicated companies and massive project management software support.
 Therefore, one of the main tasks of project management before the project starts is to determine which project management methods should be used and weighted in this particular project.
 Applying all the methods in a small project would lead to over-administration, thus jeopardizing the cost-benefit ratio.